Aid Policies

 Students living at home with their parent(s) or family will have a more significant reduction in their cost of attendance and their corresponding Hampshire Grant eligibility.
 Students planning to commute from home must inform the financial aid office of this living arrangement.
 Please contact the financial aid office for more details.

-Students who receive scholarships from private organizations (not including federal or state grants) are allowed to reduce the self-help portions of their awards before grant aid is reduced.
+Students who receive scholarships from private or state organizations are allowed to reduce the self-help portions of their awards before grant aid is reduced.
 The sequence for adjusting awards is student loan, work-study eligibility, and, finally, Hampshire Grant aid.
 Students may request, in writing, to have their family contributions reduced instead of the loan and work-study.
 In practice, we do not reduce any award for smaller outside scholarships without the student's written request.
-For example: if a first year student receives an outside scholarship of $1,000, we do not automatically reduce the student loan.
+For example: if a first-year student receives an outside scholarship of $1,000, we do not automatically reduce the student loan.
 Students may reduce their student loans by requesting it in writing.
 Larger outside scholarships may result in a student's Hampshire Grant being reduced; see the next paragraph to learn in what situations this may occur.

 Student or parent tuition benefits from other educational institutions and payments from student or parent employers will reduce the Hampshire Grant, if awarded, dollar for dollar.